 |First Time||15 August 1947|

-On the 12 PM of 15th August in 1947, Pandit Jawaharlal Nehru had declared the freedom of India by perusing out his speech on “Trust with destiny”.
-He said that after long years of slavery it is time to take a pledge and let our country succeed.
+At 12 PM on 15th August 1947, Pandit Jawaharlal Nehru declared the freedom of India by perusing his speech on “Trust with destiny”.
+He said that after long years of slavery, it is time to take a pledge and let our country succeed.

-India became a free country on Independence Day and it’s only then we could secure our democratic right as a citizen of India.
-Our Independence gives us the reason to enjoy our fundamental rights laid down by the constitution.
+India became a free country on Independence Day and it’s only then we could secure our democratic rights as a citizen of India.
+Our Independence gives us a reason to enjoy our fundamental rights laid down by the Constitution.
 We are now a self-governed democratic country and have voting rights.

 Today we are free to do anything because of the great Indian freedom fighters.
-We cannot imagine that horrible moments struggled with our fore-fathers.
-They would always be in our memories and way of inspiration to us for the whole life.
-Now after many years of Independence our country is on the right track of development in the field of technology, education, defense, etc.
+We cannot imagine that horrible moment struggled with our forefathers.
+They would always be in our memories and a way of inspiration to us for our whole life.
+Now after many years of Independence, our country is on the right track to development in the field of technology, education, defense, etc.